Men in Black: Alien Attack: Ride

 The battle between the cars comes to an end when Agent J (played by Will Smith) appears on a giant television screen in Times Square, alerting the riders to "get their game faces on" because a "really big bug about the size of Alaska and Florida and California" has been found.
 Turning the corner, riders come face-to-face with Edgar, a gigantic cockroach-like alien seen in the first film.
 The animatronic bug in the ride stands 30 ft tall, measures 50 ft wide, has 8 ft teeth, and 20 ft claws.
 The bug is immune to the weak guns' laser fire, so Zed orders the riders to press the much-dreaded red button (which activates the Subatomic Thermonuclear Disruptor).
 There is a small window of time when the button is effective, and the first rider who presses the button during this window is granted a 100,000 point bonus.
-Both cars enter into the bugs mouth and spin out of control amid strobing lights.
+Both cars enter into the bug's mouth and spin out of control amid strobing lights.
 Soon there is silence followed by a belching sound.

 During the wind down, both teams have their scores averaged and are given one of three rankings: "Bug Bait", "Cosmically Average", or "Galaxy Defender".
+The "Bug Bait" rank is less than 100,000 points on average, "Cosmically Average" is 100,000-150,000 points, and "Galaxy Defender" is worth 150,000+ points.
 The two vehicles separate to view the final scene; "Bug Bait" or "Cosmically Average" teams are shown an alien "Coach" saying "Basically, you zigged when you shoulda zagged!
 You gotta learn when to run and gun and when to lock and load baby.
 Try again!".
 A "Galaxy Defender" team pulls up to an alien "Tailor" finishing a black suit and telling the riders "your suit will be ready next Wednesday".
 These various combinations allow for 35 different endings.